 Miss Hampton II Harbor Cruise

-Don't be content to simply explore the many famous land areas around Williamsburg, during your next vacation take it to water as well with the Miss Hampton II Harbor Cruise.
+Don't be content to simply explore the many famous land areas around Williamsburg, during your next vacation take it to water as well with the Miss Hampton Cruises.
 This is one of the many fun things to do in Williamsburg, perfect for a vacation to Williamsburg, VA.
 You may even see other fun things to do in the area while on the tour.

 - What type of seating does Miss Hampton II Harbor Cruise have?